 Mistake #14: Not spice it up with more ad extensions

-1. Thinking Google AdWords is perfect for small budgets
+1. Thinking Google Ads is perfect for small budgets

-There is no doubt, that AdWords is a massive and ad network with the potential to reach a targeted audience.
+There is no doubt, that Google Ads is a massive and ad network with the potential to reach a targeted audience.
 However, it’s very size and reach forces the CPC (cost per click) higher than what you may be comfortable with.

 If your website is not reliant upon high traffic volumes or your advertising budget is limited, Adwords may not be your best bet.
 There are many other ad networks that could deliver what you need at a lesser cost.

-While there are numerous success stories about advertising on AdWords , it’s important to realize that success with AdWords doesn’t happen overnight.
-Many of the major companies working with AdWords have huge advertising budgets – expecting similar results to them is simply not realistic.
+While there are numerous success stories about advertising on Google Ads , it’s important to realize that success with Google Ads doesn’t happen overnight.
+Many of the major companies working with Google Ads have huge advertising budgets – expecting similar results to them is simply not realistic.

 If your monthly ad budget is around $1000, you’re going to have to lower your expectations.
 Successful long term ad campaigns cost a lot to test, run and monitor